 See the videos below for walkthroughs on creating portfolios as well as how to set-up portfolio assignments in UBLearns.
 We also have links below for helpful documentation on using the UBLearns Portfolio tool.

-During the fall 2020 semester, all UBPorfolio assistance will be virtual in order to maintain appropriate distancing.
+During the Spring 2021 semester, all UBPorfolio assistance will be virtual in order to maintain appropriate distancing.
 Capstone students should coordinate with their instructor directly for questions related to UBC399.
 For all other inquiries related to portfolios, please contact UBPortfolio@buffalo.edu for assistance or utilize the Discord chat feature on this page.